datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 if __name__ == '__main__':
     hello()
 ```
-Now running `say.py` using a shell or IPython will also print "Hello World".
+Now running `say.py` in a shell will also print "Hello World".

 The difference is that we can import the `hello` function from `say.py`, but not `greet.py`.